Your passkey isn't a login shortcut. It's the encryption key.

 iOS credential-provider extension fills logins in Safari and any app that publishes its associated domain — from a local AEAD-sealed snapshot, no network needed once the vault is unlocked.
 The Firefox extension handles desktop-browser login + fill.

-You tap a YubiKey or Face ID.
+You tap a security key or Face ID.
 The authenticator returns an assertion plus a PRF output — a 32-byte secret derived from the passkey and a per-account salt.

 PRF output (or a Secure Enclave ECDH) → HKDF → device key.
 Server hands over your account-key envelope (AEAD-sealed under the device key).
 Decrypted locally.
 The server never sees the plaintext key.